 As a newly launched startup, you want to list your startup in as many places as possible in order to get maximum exposure.
 Startup directories are a good source of traffic, and in some cases a lot more.

 Listing your startup on directories is not only a good way to boost SEO, but also an ideal place to find business partners, get traced by investors, and connect to potential co-founders and clients.
 Some of the following directories are paid, while some such as ours will let you list your startup for free.
-Alternatively, if you find yourself overwhelmed by the amount of work you may have put in this, you can use StartupBlink’s marketing package that submits your startup to 100 directories for a fee.
 No matter which way you go, make sure you highlight your startups differentiation and the pain it solves as you list your startup on directories.

 While most startup directories require the same information, not all of them may be worth your time.
 A simple Google search will reveal that there are over hundreds of them, but more than half of them are inactive.
 As for the rest, it can be difficult to tell which ones will bring you any traffic.